Rumpa06/Reading-Tracker/README.md

-# 📚 BookTracker
+# App Name - ookTracker

 BookTracker is a Django-based web application that allows users to search for books using the Google Books API, save favorite books, and manage their own personal library.
 It includes user registration and authentication, a dashboard to view saved books, and a REST API for CRUD operations on books.

----

-## 🚀 Features
+## Features

-✅ Search for books via Google Books API
+Search for books via Google Books API
-✅ Save books to your personal library
+Save books to your personal library
-✅ View, update, and delete your saved books
+View, update, and delete your saved books
-✅ Django REST API endpoints for book operations
+Django REST API endpoints for book operations
-✅ User dashboard  for visualization of the data fetched ✅ Responsive HTML templates for search and dashboard pages
+User dashboard  for visualization of the data fetched Responsive HTML templates for search and dashboard pages

----

-## 📁 Project Structure
+## Project Structure

 booktracker/
 ├── books/